raspberrypilearning/scratchpc-musical-instrument/en/step_3.md

 ```
 --- /task ---

 You can use a different sprite for each contact or a single sprite with all of your code on — it doesn't matter unless you want to do something interesting on the screen.
 In the drum kit project, the sprites change costume when you strike each drum.
-In the violin project, there is no screen component (but there easily could be!)

 --- task ---
 Have fun playing your instrument!